SantiagoMorais/hamburguer-shop/README.md

 }
 ```

-To collect that data, before to create the store, a json file was created to contain these informations and to be accesed later.
+To collect that data, a JSON file was created to contain this information and be accessed later.

 ```json
 {